mirror of

 f = aare.File('Some/File/I/Want_to_open_master_0.json')

-To run form other folders either add the path to your conda environment using conda-build or add it to your PYTHONPATH
+To run from other folders either add the path to your conda environment using conda-build or add the module to your PYTHONPATH

 Install using conda/mamba